CanadianClimateDataPortal/climatedata-wp-theme/docs/translate-the-site.md

 When you add or modify a string in the PHP files, you need to update the `.pot` file that contains all the strings to be translated.

+> Note that this step is not required if you didn't add a new, or removed a
+> new string to translate (skip to "Compiling translations").

 1. Start the development environment.
 2. Once the `portal` container is running, start a Bash terminal on it.
 3. From this terminal, execute the following commands: